Dilpreet199931/Pyspark_Intro/README.md

 # Pyspark_Intro
-Performing Big Data analysis with PySpark
+1) Performing Big Data analysis with PySpark
+2) Use sql queries with DataFrames by using Spark SQL module
+3) Use Machine learning with MLlib library